Little cake in there during the top-of-the-hour break, a vegan cake.

 Winner's disease.

-And he's no democracy is the one sprouting wings all over the world.
+Democracy is the one sprouting wings all over the world.

-Shipman says he dismantled the cold war with President Bush, and he's wry about his son.
+Shipman says he dismantled the Cold War with President Bush, and he's wry about his son.

 You can't say he doesn't have character.

-but blistering about Vice President Dick Cheney and Defense Secretary Donald Rumsfeld.
+But blistering about Vice President Dick Cheney and Defense Secretary Donald Rumsfeld.

-They're just hawks protecting the interests of the military.
+Very checks protecting the interests of the military.

 Shallow people.